(Oreamnos americanus) MOUNTAIN GOAT

 - Wildlife living area: mountains - Mountain goats prefer steep, rocky areas in alpine or sub-alpine regions.
 They migrate between lowland winter areas and high elevation summer ranges.

 Status: no special status. - The mountain goat has only been slightly affected by humans due to its remote habitat.
 Recently, however, some populations have received more hunting pressure because of improved road access.
-This species is very sensitive to disturbance and slow to respond to management techniques.
-About 100,000 mountain goats are estimated to live in North America.

 Where do Mountain Goats Live?

 Mountain Goat Family Descends Looking Amazing